utkuKutkut/Exchange-Rates-with-React-Native/README.md

 Npm is a package management system developed for the JavaScript.
 It mostly used with Node.js in order to improve it and NPMs enables new features in its packages.
-As I mentioned before, developing this mobile application, we need to create a online service in order to update ‘exchange rates’ that user have.
+Developing this mobile application, we need to create a online service in order to update ‘exchange rates’ that user have.
 First thing, as we will be communicating with our clients, we need to download and install all necessary ‘Node.js’ files.\